Reese Witherspoon Celebrates Look-Alike Daughter Ava’s 21st Birthday, Famous Friends Weigh In On Sweet Snap

 Wow!
 How is it possible that this little girl is now 21 years old?
 Happy Birthday to my sweet girl who has become the most incredible young woman. ????
 Her kindness, her compassion, and her huge heart never cease to amaze me.
 Ava, there aren’t enough words to describe how proud I am of everything you’ve already accomplished.
 I cannot wait to see ALL the Good you will put into this world.
 I love you so much @avaphillippe ????

-In the second photograph in the series, Reese threw it back to one of Ava’s past paties.
+In the second photograph, Reese threw it back to one of Ava’s past parties.
 The photo was filtered in black and white and captured Ava seated in front of a large piece of cake.
 She held a figurine in her hand and smiled big as she looked straight ahead.
 To complete the look, she rocked a headband with a party hat that read “Party Princess.”
 The cute accessory also had feathered trim.

-To go along with the snaps, the Big Little Lies star wrote a lengthy caption to commemorate her daughter’s 21st birthday, raving over all her accomplishments that she has achieved in her life.
-Within an hour of the upload being shared with fans, it has accrued over 512,000 likes and 4,200-plus comments.
+To go along with the snaps, the Big Little Lies star wrote a lengthy caption to commemorate her daughter’s 21st birthday, raving over all the accomplishments that she has achieved in her life.
+Within an hour of the upload being shared with fans, it accrued over 512,000 likes and 4,200-plus comments.
 Several of Reese’s celebrity friends also took the time to wish Ava the best on her special day.

 “Happy birthday, Ava!
 And congratulations on 21 mom years, Reese,” Jennifer Garner wrote, adding a series of stars to her text.